 Ceftriaxone is excreted into human milk in low concentrations but at therapeutic doses of ceftriaxone no effects on the breastfed infants are anticipated.
 However, a risk of diarrhoea and fungal infection of the mucous membranes cannot be excluded.
-The possibility of sensitisation should be taken into account.
-A decision must be made whether to discontinue breast-feeding or to discontinue/abstain from ceftriaxone therapy, taking into account the benefit of breast feeding for the child and the benefit of therapy for the woman.
+The possibility of sensitisation should be considered.
+A decision must be made whether to discontinue breast-feeding or to discontinue/abstain from ceftriaxone therapy, considering the benefit of breast feeding for the child and the benefit of therapy for the woman.